skaloud/DNA-metabarcoding-course/lesson1/lesson1.md

    - Computational virtual clusters in the Linux environment, which will be used in this course.
    - Documentation: [e-INFRA CZ](https://docs.e-infra.cz/)
    - Currently, virtual computers are available in Brno or Ostrava.

+**Note:** MetaCentrum can be accessed via several frontends.
+If one is not working, you can access your account from another frontend.
+**Important**: Do not perform any calculations or upload large data (over 10 GB) directly on the frontend, as it slows down the work for everyone.
+If your work is slow, consider switching to another frontend.